morgante/contract/health.md

 # Health Commitments

-Improving my physical health is critical to extending my longevity and can also factor into my productivity/happiness.
+Improving my physical health is critical to extending my longevity and also factors heavily productivity/happiness.

 ## Diet